-Respondent is currently out of the labor force but would look for work if safe and affordable childcare was available and accessible.
+Respondent or respondent's spouse or partner is currently out of the labor force but would look for work if safe and affordable childcare was available and accessible.

 Key Assumptions for ROI Calculation

 - For income estimates we apply average reported earnings by occupation type. - For childcare cost estimates we apply the average reported current childcare costs by occupation type. - We also consider a more conservative scenario that incorporates a discount for the national unemployment rate (35%).
 This more conservative scenario is also reported as a lower bound estimate.